Class G Airspace: A Comprehensive Guide for Drone Pilots (2026)

 How to Identify Class G Airspace on Sectional Charts?

 Sectional charts are a primary tool to identify controlled airspace classes (like B, C, D, and E) with various lines, shadings, and symbols.
-However, Class G airspace doesn’t get the spotlight because it exists wherever controlled airspace doesn’t.
+Class G does not appear on charts directly because it exists wherever controlled airspace does not.

 If you’re looking at a piece of land on a sectional chart and don’t see any shaded rings or special markings, that area is likely Class G airspace.